JustinFarris/office-control/README.md

 ### This would be more efficient/expensive with:
  * reed switches at the max and min points
- * some way to directly measure height/distance.
+ * some way to directly measure height/distance

- created some October Sunday in 2015 by Justin Farris